Chapter 4 The Last Order

 Through the smudged lenses of his gas mask, Damien could just about make out Schertling, who was sitting next to him.
 His eyes were shut tight.
 Asleep?
 The rest of his team was much the same.
 Heads bowed, shoulders drooped, all life zapped.

-In the desert, gas masks acted as physical barriers to filter sand in the air.
+In the desert, gas masks acted as physical barriers to block out the sand in the air.
 The dusty grains were no simple sediment of nature.
 This earth was once a country, teemed with people, cities, farms, factories, roads.
-But the rapid desertification swallowed it all.
-Everything was grinded into particles.
-The sand underfoot was probably toxic granules from crushed up buildings and bits of bone from the dead.
+But rapid desertification made the land uninhabitable, and before long, everything turned into dusty particles.
+The sand underfoot was probably mixed with granules from crushed up buildings and bits of bone from the dead.

 Sand was far more damaging to the gas mask filter than smog as it clogged and rubbed against the air valve.
 That was why Damien was finding it harder and harder to breathe.